von Willebrand Factor (Recombinant)

 - This medicine needs to be mixed before use.
 Follow how to mix as you were told by the doctor.

-- If stored in a refrigerator, let von willebrand factor come to room temperature before mixing.
-Do not heat this medicine.
+- If stored in a refrigerator, let von willebrand factor (recombinant) come to room temperature before mixing.
+Do not heat von willebrand factor (recombinant).

 - Do not shake.